 I’d imagine that there wouldn’t have been too many survivalists in Airlie Beach way back in the 1980’s, but there was at least one.
 And his name was Donald McDonald.

 Don and his wife were apparently quite a sight round Airlie Beach, more often than not dressed in clothing more likely to be seen around Sydney’s exclusive Double Bay.
 Anyway Don had an unusual vision and the funds with which to pursue it.

 Don bought and subdivided a rain-forested hill just east of Airlie Beach in the late 1970's.
 He bought the land from Frank Lee, who subsequently built Coral Sea Resort.
 Don christened his purchase, ‘Parc Exclusif’.
 The brochures he produced promised parkland, houses and apartments, as well as a private hospital.
 Extracts from the brochures are provided on this page and elsewhere in this web site.
-Indeed, scans of both complete brochures can be forwarded to readers upon request.
+Scans of both brochures can be forwarded to readers upon request.

 Don's target market was said to be greying deposed African dictators and the like, whose welfare was be ensured by ex-SAS guards.
 Anyhow, whilst waiting for customers with zebra swishes to appear, he began by building an enormous sturdy house and extensive infrastructure.
 This included a lengthy paved private road built to highway standards, various unpaved roads (now exotically overgrown), and enormous lengths of water piping across the estate, with many water tanks and a pump house connected to the town water supply.

-For years after the home was built, both it and the reportedly eccentric habits of an owner who visited the construction site almost daily, formed the stuff of legend for the local construction and building trades community.
+Both the estate and the reportedly eccentric habits of the owner who visited the construction site almost daily, formed the stuff of legend for the local construction and building trades community.